Add or delete a field

 • You cannot add fields to or delete fields from hosted feature layers that have a dependent joined feature layer view.

-• When you add a field to a hosted feature layer that has dependent hosted feature layer views, you must update the definition of each view in which you want the new fields to appear.
+• When you add a field to a hosted feature layer that has dependent hosted feature layer views, you must update the definition of each view in which you want the new field to appear.
 This is not possible if the view is a hosted joined feature layer view, as stated above.

 • Added and deleted fields are not propagated from the hosted feature layer or view to dependent hosted scene layers.